Sundby Idrætspark: History

+Background and founding

 Following industrialization in the early 20th century, a new approach to urban planning emerged.
 This movement focused on providing light and air in housing developments, ensuring that workers – the emerging social class – could enjoy green spaces and engage in outdoor activities close to their homes.
-The land located in the triangular area between Irlandsvej, Englandsvej, and Sundbyvestervej was originally part of the outlying farm known as Bastiansminde — the farm buildings located in the south-western corner were later demolished.
-As part of the urban development of Sundby, the Municipality of Copenhagen acquired the area in 1923 to create both a park and recreational facilities, which eventually led to the establishment of the nearly three-hectare large Sundbyvester Park (commonly known as Englandsparken, or Irlandsparken) and Sundby Idrætspark covering over 150,000 m², of which approximately 7,000 m² is building area.
-The sports complex was established initially in the years 1923 and 1924 by the City of Copenhagen and transferred to the independent institute Københavns Idrætspark in 1925 for management and development.
+The land located in the triangular area between Irlandsvej, Englandsvej, and Sundbyvestervej was originally part of the outlying farm known as Bastiansminde — the farm buildings located in the south-western corner were later demolished, only leaving behind four European beech (Fagus sylvatica) trees from the original entrance.
+As part of the urban development of Sundby, the Municipality of Copenhagen acquired the area in 1923 to create both a park and recreational facilities, which eventually led to the establishment of the nearly three-hectare large Sundbyvester Park (commonly known as Englandsparken, or Irlandsparken) and the sports complex covering over 150,000 m², of which approximately 7,000 m² is building area.
+The sports complex was established in 1923–1924 by the City of Copenhagen and was transferred on 1 April 1925 to the independent institution Københavns Idrætspark (KI) for management and development, at which time it was given a new official name, Sundby Idrætspark.

 The stadium, referred to as Sundby Stadium, was inaugurated on 10 September 1922 with an association football match between the two then best ranking Amager-based teams, BK Fremad Amager and B 1908 in front of a sizeable crowd — a silver trophy donated by wholesaler O. P. Jansen for the occasion was won by B 1908.
-At the inauguration in September 1922, the sport's facility, with the entrance located at Englandsvej, consisted of 5 football fields, with one of these fields being specifically fenced and designated for tournament matches.
-The first match was played at one of the smaller fields rather than the main field, because it was not ready for use.
-An actual exhibition field was inaugurated with an association football match on 26 April 1925 between a representative team for island of Amager and B 1903.
-The sports complex now consisted of an exhibition field and four football fields.
+At the unofficial inauguration in September 1922, the sport's facility, with the entrance located at Englandsvej, consisted of 5 football fields, with one of these fields being specifically fenced and designated for tournament matches.
+In the period following the park’s unofficial opening, matches were held on one of the smaller fields, as the main field had not yet been prepared for use.
+An actual exhibition field was inaugurated with its first association football match on 26 April 1925 between a representative team for island of Amager and B 1903, marking the sport complex's take-over by the self-governing institution, KI.
+Any surplus generated from the match was intended to be allocated to a fund dedicated to the construction of a grandstand.
+The sports complex now consisted of an exhibition field and four football fields on an area of approximately 6 hectares.

-Sundby Idrætspark would soon house a stadium with a wooden grandstand, sports hall (the first being known as Sundbyhallen, for badminton), and tennis fields, that would become covered.
-The oldest sports hall (hall 1), next to the exhibition field, was designed by architects Arthur Wittmaack and Vilhelm Hvalsøe.
-At the corner of Irlandsvej and Sundbyvestervej a school was built, Højdevangens Skole, designed by architect Kai Gottlob.
-Sundbyhallen was used the German during the occupation of Denmark in World War II, and got devastated by sabotage and fire on 20 June 1943, and was again destroyed by fire on 23 April 1956, but this time the ignition of a combustible wall cladding was likely caused by a fault in the electrical installation.
-An outdoor swimming pool was initially constructed next to the school, which eventually evolved into the facility known as Sundby Bad after buildings were added.
-The facility was officially inaugurated in 1966.
-In 1990, the third hall (hall 3) was constructed.